Chart Color Schemes

 An assessment of population growth drivers in Nambucca Heads reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on AreaSearch's analysis, Nambucca Heads' population is around 7,324 as of Nov 2025.
-This reflects an increase of 213 people (3.0%) since the 2021 Census, which reported a population of 7,111 people.
-The change is inferred from the estimated resident population of 7,216 from the ABS as of June 2024 and an additional 205 validated new addresses since the Census date.
-This level of population equates to a density ratio of 235 persons per square kilometer.
-Nambucca Heads' 3.0% growth since census positions it within 1.5 percentage points of the SA3 area (4.5%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by interstate migration, contributing approximately 79.8% of overall population gains during recent periods.
+Nambucca Heads' population is approximately 7,324 as of November 2025.
+This figure shows an increase of 213 people since the 2021 Census, which recorded a population of 7,111.
+The change is inferred from ABS data showing an estimated resident population of 7,216 in June 2024 and an additional 205 validated new addresses since the Census date.
+This results in a population density ratio of 235 persons per square kilometer.
+Nambucca Heads' growth rate of 3.0% since the census is within 1.5 percentage points of its SA3 area's growth rate of 4.5%.
+The primary driver for this growth was interstate migration, contributing approximately 79.8% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Anticipating future population dynamics, a population increase just below the median of locations outside of capital cities is expected, with the area expected to increase by 952 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 11.5% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population dynamics anticipate an increase just below the median for locations outside capital cities, with Nambucca Heads expected to grow by 952 persons to 2041 based on latest annual ERP population numbers, reflecting a total increase of 11.5% over the 17-year period.

 Frequently Asked Questions - Population